 But enough about my first beer, as this is supposed to be my goodbye memoir to a floating restaurant.
-As an ex-pat kid growing up in Hong Kong in the 1980s, Jumbo represented so much more than just a good meal.
+As an ex-pat kid in Hong Kong in the 1980s, Jumbo represented much more than just a good meal.
 It was a metaphor for the times, as it was half museum and half nightclub.
 More than anything, I remember the energy of Jumbo as no matter how many times you went there for a meal, no two visits were ever the same.
 You knew you were in for a culinary treat and cultural experience as soon as you arrived.
-Jumbo was a go-to for birthdays, friends and family that were visiting from out of town, and many other celebratory occasions.
-Realistically, there was never a bad reason for enjoying Jumbo, but that’s not to say we went there a lot.
+Jumbo was a go-to for birthdays, friends and family visiting from out of town, and many other celebratory occasions.
+Realistically, there was never a wrong reason for enjoying Jumbo, but that’s not to say we went there a lot.
 Jumbo was mystical and intriguing, even for someone as young as I was.

 Decorated in neon lights on the outside, the inside was full of fancy Asian artifacts, colorful paintings, round tables, and oversized chairs.
 The amazing smells of Cantonese cuisine coming from the central kitchen, the sounds of patrons enjoying both loud conversations and laughs, and the sight of the wait staff moving in sync as they took orders and delivered meals to the many.
 As fast-paced as those nights and meals would go, for whatever reason, the memories I return to appear almost in slow motion.

 While I was fortunate to visit Hong Kong a few years ago, I never did make it back to Jumbo.
 Like so many childhood memories of Asia, I assumed it would always be there, and I’d eventually return.
 What I would give for one more round of Dim Sum, sweet corn and crab meat soup, king prawns, or Peking duck, all washed down, with another frosty, albeit legal this time, San Miguel.